How Music Can Improve Your Mental Health

 “Music first turned me on to drag culture and the queer community when I was a teenager,” says Viega.
 “It turned me on to feminist ideals, to ecology and ecological thinking.”

-If you would like to explore using music to make you feel better emotionally, Cook and Viega recommend:
+If you would like to explore using music to help you feel better, Cook and Viega recommend:

 - Sampling different types of music to expand your horizons and find what you like

 - Using music as a stress reliever when you are feeling anxious